Overview

 Visitor Centre & Cultural Experiences

-The family‑run Slieve League Visitor Centre in Teelin showcases local crafts, knitwear and hosts traditional music sessions.
-Teresa’s Tours offers guided walks that weave folklore, early‑Christian history and natural history into a two‑hour experience.
+The family-run Slieve League Visitor Centre in Teelin provides a useful base before or after your visit.
+It stocks local crafts, knitwear, and refreshments, and frequently hosts traditional music sessions in the evenings.
+For those who prefer a guided experience, Teresa’s Tours offers two-hour walks that combine folklore, early-Christian history, and coastal ecology into a structured itinerary.

 Getting There

-• By Car: The main route is the R263 from Killybegs to Teelin, then a short turn‑off to the two car parks.
-The road is narrow and winding; allow extra time in summer.
+- By Car: Follow the R263 from Killybegs to Teelin, then take the signed turn-off to the car parks.
+The road is narrow and winding; summer traffic can cause delays, so allow extra time.

-• Public Transport: Bus Éireann route 242 runs between Donegal Town and Killybegs, stopping at Teelin on request.
-From the stop, a local taxi or the seasonal shuttle can take you to the car parks.
+- Public Transport: Bus Éireann route 242 runs between Donegal Town and Killybegs, stopping at Teelin on request.
+From there, a local taxi or the seasonal shuttle can take you to the viewing area.

 Seasonal Highlights & Events